tcllab/tclmake/doc/rules.md

     tclIndex: $(TCL_SRCS)

 Targets are to the left; dependencies to the right.
 There can be an arbitrary number of either.
-Wild-cards, such as "*.tcl" can be used on either side of the colon.
+Wild-cards, such as `*.tcl` can be used on either side of the colon.

 If a target does not exist, or if any of the dependencies is newer than any of the targets, then that target is out of date, and the rule's command will be executed to update it.
 If any dependency is itself a target (in another rule), then the dependencies will be chained to determine if the dependency itself needs updating,